Election Central

 3. Do you support efforts to implement community solar?

 5. Look at past recorded weather patterns or ask any experienced Van Buren farmer or gardener and they will tell you our growing season and weather patterns have changed significantly over the past thirty years.
 Spring weather is particularly challenging.
 Frost damages fruit buds more often and "false springs" are putting the fruit industry at risk.
 Wet fields often make spring grain and vegetable crops difficult to plant.
-Prolonged droughts have resulted in a greater need for massive irrigation systems to grow ms crops.
+Prolonged droughts have resulted in a greater need for massive irrigation systems to grow most crops.
 What short term and long term plans would you support to help growers in our county meet the increased climate related challenges that are threatening their success?
 Short term: Long term:

 6. What do you see as the biggest challenges to addressing climate change through local policy?
 How would you collaborate with elected officials, businesses, individuals, and other community stakeholders to address these challenges?